tinijs/bare-starter/README.md

-# TiniJS Bare Starter
+# Bare Template

-The minimum structure of a TiniJS app.
+The bare starter template.

 ## Install

-- Via the CLI: `npx @tinijs/cli new my-app --latest`
+- Via the CLI: `npx @tinijs/cli@latest new my-app`

 - Or, download this repo and run `npm i`.